cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 * from_file - The validation dataset will be constructed using a Juneberry dataset configuration file.
 * none - Don't do validation.
 * random_fraction - A random fraction is used to select a subset of images, with optional random seed.
+* tensorflow - Only valid for datasets of type "tensorflow".
+In this case the validation split uses the default "train" and "test" splits from tensorflow, unless `split` is explicitly specified in the kwargs for construction in which case it will use the specified split strings.
 * torchvision - Only valid for datasets of type "torchvision".
 In this case, the validation dataset will be constructed using the "val_kwargs" stanza from the "torchvision_data" configuration.
 The arguments are ignored for this.